kuzudb/kuzu-blog/src/content/post/2024-04-05-rdf-shacl-and-kuzu.md

 Taking this further, users can expand on the demonstrated workflow by creating more complex RDF data models in their domains, define more intricate SHACL shapes, and apply more advanced functionality in RDFLib.
-OWL-RL is a brute-force implementation of OWL 2 RDF-based semantics, available in in RDFLib[^4], allowing users to perform reasoning over RDF graphs.
+For example, you can do reasoning over RDF graphs using the [OWL-RL](https://owl-rl.readthedocs.io/en/latest/owlrl.html) implementation available in RDFLib.

 We hope this post has provided a good starting point for users to explore RDF data models, SHACL, and how their combination can be leveraged to build a variety of applications powered by Kùzu!
 Go through our